specify/specify.github.io/README.md

 checking consistency... /Users/g584f396/GitHub/specify.github.io/sphinx/aws/aws_authentication.rst: WARNING: document isn't included in any toctree [toc.not_included]
 ```

+You can access it by opening the `index.html` file in your browser (e.g.
+`file:///Users/g584f396/GitHub/specify.github.io/sphinx/_build/html/index.html`).

 ## Contribute

 Contribution for this repository is limited only to SCC staff.